Maya's algorithm identifies the trade. Our partner PeakBot submits the order to your brokerage account.

 Past performance is not indicative of future results.
 All trading involves risk of loss.
 The figures shown reflect historical results on Maya's tracked trades and do not guarantee any future returns.
 This is not financial advice.

 Maya isn't just a scanner.
-She's a full trading system.
+It's a full trading system.

 Maya is an algorithmic trading system that runs continuously during market hours.
-She analyzes dozens of stocks daily using trend-following logic, MACD signals, ATR-based sizing, and sector rotation filters.
-When multiple conditions align, she opens a bull call debit spread on a qualifying setup.
-When exit conditions trigger — whether a profit target, a stop loss, or expiration logic — she closes it.
+It analyzes dozens of stocks daily using trend-following logic, MACD signals, ATR-based sizing, and sector rotation filters.
+When multiple conditions align, it opens a bull call debit spread on a qualifying setup.
+When exit conditions trigger,whether a profit target, a stop loss, or expiration logic,it closes it.

-Every trade Maya sends to PeakBot is the same trade she is placing herself in our accounts — both paper and live.
-There's no human discretion involved — no one deciding "today feels right."
+Every trade Maya sends to PeakBot is the same trade it places in our own accounts,both paper and live.
+There's no human discretion involved,no one deciding "today feels right."
 It's purely rules-based execution.

 +33.6%